 The type of support offered by the EWMHS will vary depending on the needs of the young person.
-The service offer a range of both individual and group talking therapies such as:
+The service offer a range of both individual and group talking therapies.

-A child or young person can contact us directly
+A child or young person can contact EWMHS directly

 Any parent/guardian or professional such as a teacher, school nurse or GP can contact us on the behalf of the young person

 The Information portal is designed to support schools in finding online material and content in supporting children and young people in educational settings.